informalsystems/hermes/README.md

 - The [`ibc-relayer-cli`][relayer-cli-crate-link] is a CLI (a wrapper over the `ibc-relayer` library), comprising the [`hermes`](https://hermes.informal.systems) binary.
-- The [`ibc-proto`][ibc-proto-crate-link] is a library with Rust types generated from .proto definitions necessary for interacting with [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos) and its [IBC structs](https://github.com/cosmos/ibc-go/tree/main/proto/ibc).
+- Crate [`ibc-proto`][ibc-proto-crate-link] is a library with Rust types generated from .proto definitions necessary for interacting with [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos) and its [IBC structs](https://github.com/cosmos/ibc-go/tree/main/proto/ibc).
+- Crate [`ibc-telemetry`][ibc-telemetry-crate-link] is a library for use in the `hermes` CLI, for gathering telemetry data and exposing that in a Prometheus endpoint.

 See the table below for more details.